Keeping Children Safe

 We follow and adhere to the guidelines and best practice.
 Below is an overview of the areas of school life which ensure the safety of our children.

-- Safer recruitment of staff – including training of interview panel, CRB disclosures and all DBS checks.
+- Safer recruitment of staff – includes regular updated training for the interview panel and DBS checks for all

 - Clear and regularly reviewed policies for child protection, behaviour, safeguarding and many other related policies.